 Can I wear contact lenses with dry eyes?

 Wearing standard contact lenses when you have dry eyes can be challenging and highly uncomfortable.
-Ask your eye doctor about the best contact lenses to wear if you have dry eye syndrome.
+Ask your optometrist about the best contact lenses to wear if you have dry eye syndrome.
 The best thing you can do is to treat the underlying cause of your dry eyes, as it may make it possible for you to comfortably wear standard contacts again!